-6^2 .
-The broadcasters referred to in paragraph (6^1) of this article willing to air paid pre-election advertising shall provide the CEC and Georgian National Communications Commission, not later than the 55th day before Election Day, with information on the proposed paid pre-election advertising airing schedule and the advertising time price, which will be posted on the official CEC website within one day.
-An electoral subject indicated in Article 30(12) of the Organic Law of Georgia on Political Associations of Citizens shall provide the CEC and the relevant broadcaster, not later than the 40^{th} day before Election Day, with information on the purchase of advertising time from each particular broadcaster according to the above schedule (the information shall contain dates, airtime intervals for the advertising time, shall provide the CEC and Georgian National Communications Commission, not later than the 38^{th} day before Election Day, with information on the free advertising airtime allotted under paragraph (6^1) of this article (such information shall contain dates, airtime intervals for the advertising to be aired during the day and the duration of the advertising time), as well as information shall contain dates, airtime intervals for the advertising to be aired during the day and the duration of the advertising time), as well as information on the schedule for airing advertising within the advertising time allotted to each qualified electoral subject specified in paragraph (6^1)(b) and (c) of this article.
+$6^2$ .
+The broadcasters referred to in paragraph ( $6^1$ ) of this article willing to air paid pre-election advertising shall provide the CEC and Georgian National Communications Commission, not later than the 55th day before Election Day, with information on the proposed paid pre-election advertising airing schedule and the advertising time price, which will be posted on the official CEC website within one day.
+An electoral subject indicated in Article

+30(12) of the Organic Law of Georgia on Political Associations of Citizens shall provide the CEC and the relevant broadcaster, not later than the $40^{\text{th}}$ day before Election Day, with information on the purchase of advertising time from each particular broadcaster according to the above schedule (the information shall contain dates, airtime intervals for the advertising to be aired during the day and the duration of the advertising time to be purchased).
+A broadcaster, from whom the electoral subject purchased advertising time, shall provide the CEC and Georgian National Communications Commission, not later than the $38^{\text{th}}$ day before Election Day, with information on the free advertising airtime allotted under paragraph ( $6^1$ ) of this article (such information shall contain dates, airtime intervals for the advertising to be aired during the day and the duration of the advertising time), as well as information on the schedule for airing advertising within the advertising time allotted to each qualified electoral subject specified in paragraph ( $6^1$ )(b) and (c) of this article.
 The CEC shall post the above information on its official website within one day.
 An electoral subject eligible to receive free advertising time shall give the relevant broadcaster at least two days prior notice of the intention to use its due time and submit the advertising at the time agreed with the broadcaster.

-6^3 .
+$6^3$ .
 The Public Broadcaster shall arrange for sign language translation for its programmes aired in connection with elections during the election campaign period.